 As can be seen in Table 1 in the period 2016-2017, a total of 74 projects were implemented, 48 of which were humanitarian assistance and 26 of which were development assistance.
 4 of the development assistance projects were implemented by Turkish institutions and 42.68% of the total development assistance disbursements belong to the projects implemented by these institutions.
 In 2018-2019 period, a total of 41 projects were implemented, 24 of which were humanitarian assistance and 17 of which were development assistance.
 4 of the development assistance projects were implemented by Turkish institutions.
-66.95% of the total development assistance disbursements were made to the projects of these institutions.
+66.95% of the total development assistance disbursements were implemented by Turkish institutions.